€550,000 grant and investment to 2020 | Additional support on fundraising

-It is expected to be profitable by the end of 2017 and it will serve 125,000 people with better sanitation and waste collection services as well as job creation and valuable end products from the factory.
+The Ashaiman factory is on track to run at full capacity and breakeven by the end of 2018.
+It will serve 125,000 people with better sanitation and waste collection services, as well as providing job creation and valuable end products from the factory.

-The Foundation is supporting Safi Sana’s operations as it implements its first commercial factory in Ghana.
+The Foundation is supporting Safi Sana’s overall business plan as it implements its first commercial factory in Ghana and identifies new project sites.